top of page

 1. How much is the total interest to be paid back on the loan?

-2. What is the *term* of the loan; how long is the repayment period?
+2. What is the loan term – how long is the repayment period?

 3. How much is each payment, and what is the frequency of payments?